Probus (emperor): As emperor

 Florian, the half-brother of Tacitus, also proclaimed himself emperor, and took control of Tacitus' army in Asia Minor, but was killed by his own soldiers after an indecisive campaign against Probus in the mountains of Cilicia.
-In contrast to Florian, who ignored the wishes of the Senate, Probus referred his claim to Rome in a respectful dispatch.
-The Senate enthusiastically ratified his pretensions.
+In contrast to Florian, who ignored the wishes of the Senate, Probus referred his claim to Rome in a respectful dispatch, which the Senate enthusiastically ratified.
 Probus next travelled west, defeating the Goths along the lower Danube in 277, and acquiring the title of Gothicus.
-However, the Goths came to respect his ability and implored a treaty with the empire.
+However, the Goths came to respect his ability and implored for a treaty with the empire.

-Gilded bronze head of Probus from Brescia in northern Italy.
+Upper left: gilded bronze head of Probus from Brescia in northern Italy.
+Upper right: late 3rd century head of Probus mounted on an older (2nd c.) body.
+Loan from the Louvre displayed in the National Museum in Warsaw.
+Lower image: Marble bust of Probus in the Museum of Naples.

-In 278, Probus campaigned successfully in Gaul against the Alemanni and Longiones; both tribes had advanced through the Neckar valley and across the Rhine into Roman territory.
-Meanwhile, his generals defeated the Franks and these operations were directed to clearing Gaul of Germanic invaders (Franks and Burgundians), allowing Probus to adopt the titles of Gothicus Maximus and Germanicus Maximus.
-Reportedly, 400,000 barbarians were killed during Probus' campaign, and the entire nation of the Lugii were extirpated.
+In 278, Probus campaigned successfully in Gaul against the Alemanni and Lugii; both tribes had advanced through the Neckar valley and across the Rhine into Roman territory.
+Meanwhile, his generals were directed to clear out Roman Gaul of invading Frankish and Burgundian raiders.
+After which Probus adopted the titles of Gothicus Maximus and Germanicus Maximus.
+Reportedly, 400,000 invaders were killed during Probus' campaign, and the entire nation of the Lugii were extirpated.

-After the defeat of the Germanic invaders in Gaul, Probus crossed the Rhine to campaign successfully against the barbarians in their homeland, forcing them to pay homage.
-In the aftermath of the campaign, Probus repaired the ancient fortifications erected by Hadrian in the vulnerable space between the Rhine and Danube, in the territory of Swabia.
-Probus advanced possibly as far as the Elbe, but ultimately decided against annexing all Germany to the Roman Empire and instead accepted the submission of nine major tribes, who provided recruits for his army.
-More significantly, Probus, by forcing from the vanquished tribes a tribute of manpower, established the precedent of settling barbarians within the empire as auxiliaries on a large scale.
-The provinces were depopulated by war, disease and the chaotic administration, heavy taxation, and extensive army recruitment, during the Crisis of the Third Century, and the barbarian colonies, at least in the short term, helped to restore frontier defense and the practice of agriculture.
+After the defeat of the Germanic invaders in Gaul, Probus crossed the Rhine to campaign successfully in their homeland, in the end forcing them to pay homage.
+In the aftermath of the campaign, Probus repaired the ancient fortifications erected by Hadrian in the vulnerable territory of Swabia, between the Rhine and Danube.
+Probus possibly advanced as far as the Elbe, but ultimately decided against annexing all of Germania and instead accepted the submission of nine major tribes, who pledged to provide recruits for his army.
+More significantly, by forcing a tribute of manpower from the vanquished tribes, Probus had established the precedent of bringing foreign soldiers into the empire as auxiliaries on a large scale as well as allowing tribes to settle in Roman territory.
+As the provinces were depopulated by war, disease, chaotic administration, heavy taxation, and extensive army recruitment during the Crisis of the Third Century, the new barbarian colonies, at least in the short term, helped to shore up frontier defense and food production.

-The army discipline which Aurelian had repaired was cultivated and extended under Probus, who was however more shy in the practice of cruelty.
+The army discipline which Aurelian had repaired was cultivated and extended under Probus, who was less inclined to implement acts of cruelty.
 One of his principles was never to allow the soldiers to be idle, and to employ them in time of peace on useful works, such as the planting of vineyards in Gaul, Pannonia and other districts, in order to restart the economy in these devastated lands.